 Researchers disclose intellectual property by completing and submitting one of two following forms:

 Submission of an IP Disclosure Form starts the formal technology commercialisation process.
 Upon receipt of an IP Disclosure form, the Intellectual Property and Licenses (IPL) Manager will:

 - Check the form to ensure completeness of the submission;

 - Email all listed University contributors to the Invention to notify them of the disclosure and to ensure that they are satisfied with the content and accuracy of the submission; and

-- Ask the Manager, Technology Licensing Services (TLS) to conduct a formal assessment of the disclosure.
+- Ask the TT team to conduct a formal assessment of the disclosure.